 On the days very close to the Summer solstice the night sky where he lives never gets totally dark.

 If we look at these drawings we can see that in the winter it will be dark enough to need to have the lights on in the morning, before we go to work or school, and similarly in the evenings when we get home.
 But in the Summer we shall not usually need the lights on in the morning, and we shall need to have them on for less long in the evening.

 Here are the times for June 6th in BST.

 Daylight Saving works best in places where there is about eight hours of sunlight in the winter and sixteen hours in the summer - which happens to be exactly where Sam lives!
-Here people can save 50% of their lighting costs.
-Nearer the Equator there is much less difference between the length of the days between winter and summer so changing the clocks would have no point, further from the Equator the days are so much longer in the summer that the savings would be much less than 50%.
+Nearer the Equator there is much less difference between the length of the days between winter and summer so changing the clocks would have no point, further from the Equator the days are so much longer in the summer that the benefits would be much less.

 A hundred years ago Coal was King.
 Electricity was produced by coal-fired power stations, gas was made from coal, trains were pulled by steam locomotives, machinery in factories was powered by steam engines, both warships and cargo ships were steam-driven.

 In 1915 Britain was fighting The Great War with Germany (now called the First World War).
 Daylight Saving was introduced in Britain in April that year because anything at all that might save coal and so help the British War Effort was considered worth doing.